 Not all trees that are hit by lightning need removal.
-A lot of these lightning-struck trees can remain alive, especially if only a side or a portion of the tree shows signs of damage.
+Many of these lightning-struck trees can remain alive, especially if only a side or a portion of the tree shows signs of damage.

 If provided with enough care and maintenance, and if the damage to the tree is not that serious, lightning-struck trees can survive and even thrive for many years.
-Some trees can even survive after being hit by lightning more than one time.
+Some trees can even persist after being hit by lightning more than once.

 Once your area has experienced storms, or if one of your trees has been struck by lightning, it’s important to tend to it as soon as possible.
 Saving or repairing a tree may depend on how fast you provide it with the care and attention it requires.

 If the damage is not that grave and drastic, lightning-struck trees can be repaired to help them survive.

 Here is how you can repair lightning-struck trees.

 For most lightning-struck trees, professionals would advise or perform a tree pruning to remove the damaged parts.